Morel Mushrooms

 Seasons/Availability

-Fresh Morel mushrooms are available for a short time in the spring, while dry versions are available year-round.
+Wild Morel mushrooms are available for a short season in the spring, generally between April and June.
+Commercially cultivated species are available year-round in select regions worldwide.

 Current Facts